Louisiana spent $7.7 million on death penalty defense. It hasn’t executed anyone in 13 years.

 The Louisiana Public Defender Board outsources most of the state’s capital defense to five nonprofit organizations with attorneys who specialize in death penalty defense.
 Four of them – Louisiana Crisis Assistance Center, Capital Post-Conviction Project of Louisiana, Baton Rouge Capital Conflict, Inc. and the Capital Appeals Project – were among the top 10 most expensive legal contracts in all of state government in the last budget cycle, according to a state report on government contracts.

 The $7.7 million spent last year covered initial trials, appeals and post-conviction legal challenges.
-It also includes approximately $195,000 for expert witnesses and extra funding to the public defender’s office in Jefferson Parish, which handles some of its own capital cases.
+It also includes approximately $195,000 for expert witnesses and extra funding to the public defender’s office in Jefferson Parish, which handles some of its own capital cases, according to State Public Defender Rémy Voisin Starns.

 Louisiana Illuminator is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
 Louisiana Illuminator maintains editorial independence.
 Contact Editor Greg LaRose for questions: info@lailluminator.com.
 Follow Louisiana Illuminator on Facebook and Twitter.